 Introduction:Leesa is an industry-agnostic senior marketing leader for national consumer brands.
 She fosters a performance-oriented culture, utilizing data and analytics to deliver superior marketing strategy and execution, resulting in customer acquisition and national recognition for “challenger brands.”
 She shepherds diverse partners toward shared outcomes, delivering marketing campaigns and initiatives on-time, on-budget, and exceeding expectations.

 In these changing times, when more and more marketers are evaluating their 2020 marketing plans and with no certainty, they are working on agile plans and dynamically changing to meet the market conditions, I sat down with Leesa, who has led national marketing organizations to ask what marketing maneuvers in these unpredictable times.

 Ques #1 : Leesa, please share how brand marketers during a pandemic are translating big picture vision into tangible, actionable strategies?

 While the pandemic may have honed everyone’s focus on what really matters to their business, actionable strategies have always been key and have been critical to a brand’s success.
-You’re seeing the brands who had strong strategies in place barely miss a beat, because they are staying true to their mission.
-Even better are the companies who had strong Corporate Social Responsibility pillars in place prior to March, alleviating the need for knee-jerk responses.
+You’re seeing the brands who had strong strategies in place barely miss a beat because they are staying true to their mission.
+Even better are the companies that had strong Corporate Social Responsibility pillars in place prior to March, alleviating the need for knee-jerk responses.
 At the same time, flexibility in adapting HOW to execute on a strategy is what’s allowing some companies to thrive when others are paralyzed.
-The ability to pivot has always been critical, but takes on great urgency when markets are no longer
+The ability to pivot has always been critical but takes on great urgency when markets are no longer.